aiverify-foundation/aiverify-developer-tools/docs/guided_example/your_first_algorithm.md

 Modify `your_first_algorithm_component.py` to receive and return the data of the requested `feature_name`.

 !!!
 Tip
-    All codes generated using our `cookiecutter` template has annotated with `TODO:` to for users to quickly navigate to areas that require code modification.
+    All codes generated using the `cookiecutter` template has been annotated with `TODO:` for users to quickly navigate to areas that require code modification.

 First, update the description of this algorithm in the code.